-In 2016, I completed Wine & Spirits Education Trust Level 2 with Merit and intend to pursue Level 3 in 2017.
+In 2016, I completed Wine & Spirits Education Trust Level 2 with Merit and intend to pursue Level 3 in 2018.
 I am a contributing writer to American Winery Guide.
-I was formerly a tasting room and office manager at a winery in Pennsylvania, as well as participated in wine festivals, wine dinners, wine pairings, and more.
+I am a Tasting Room Manager at a winery, and have participated in wine festivals, wine dinners, wine pairings, wine tastings, and more.

 In addition to my wine studies, I have a Bachelor of Science in Fine Arts, with a minor in Psychology, 45 credit hours towards Master of Arts Art Therapy, including 400 internship hours.
 I’ve attended a marketing Pennsylvania wines seminar by Stuart Pigott, founder of Rockstars of Wine America, in 2016.
 I am a published writer (print and digital) with over 20 years of blogging experience, as well as an accomplished artist.

-This blog focuses primarily on living the wine life in the Lehigh Valley in Pennsylvania (includes Allentown, Easton, and Bethlehem), but will also include the broader East Coast of the United States such as Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Maryland, Virginia, and West Virginia.
+This blog focuses primarily on living the wine life in the Lehigh Valley in Pennsylvania, and promoting the 30+ wineries in the Lehigh Valley American Viticultural Area (AVA).
+Why the Lehigh Valley?
+Read this article here about why I think the Lehigh Valley is the next Finger Lakes.
 It’s a mix of serious and snark.
 A little satire, fun, and punching at the truth.

 My wine philosophy is fairly simple.

-- I’ll try anything, from anywhere, but I’m partial to wines from the United States, with a focus on Pennsylvania, and East Coast, wines.
+- I’ll try anything, from anywhere, but I focus on Pennsylvania, and East Coast, wines.
 I’m a big supporter of the “little guys” and changing the stigma that the East Coast, and especially Pennsylvania, only makes crappy sweet wine (so not true!).

 - I’m not a wine snob.
 What matters to me is taste and quality, not price point.
 Some less expensive wine can taste great and some expensive wine can taste bad, and vice versa.